Burning ice sculpture at Vermilion’s Ice A Fair (photo by Scott A. Dommin, courtesy of event)

 Travel

-4 Outdoor Winter Festivals to Warm Your Month
+8 Outdoor Winter Festivals to Warm the Season

-From downtown Medina’s annual ice-carving sculpture extravaganza to Port Clinton’s fiery Burning Snowman Fest, check out these events happening between now and March 1.
+From Cleveland’s annual outdoor music festival to Medina’s annual ice-carving sculpture extravaganza, check out these events happening between now and Feb.
+26.

 Medina Ice Festival (photo courtesy of event)

 Bundle up and head to Medina’s historic Public Square for this annual festival highlighting local pride and craftsmanship.
-The event kicks off on Friday night with events like the speed-carving challenge and a fire-and-ice tower (a giant block of ice that is set ablaze).
-Saturday and Sunday offer the chance to peruse ice sculptures around the square and browse the local shops and restaurants in the area.
+The gathering kicks off on Friday night with events like a speed-carving challenge and fire-and-ice tower (a giant block of ice that is set ablaze).
+Saturday and Sunday offer the chance to peruse ice sculptures around the square and browse local shops and restaurants.

 Brite Winter (photo courtesy of Dan Segal)

-Although winter can be particular rough along Lake Erie, that has not stopped Clevelanders from coming out each February to show their support for the arts and live music.
-Since 2010, Brite Winter — held on the East Bank of the Flats — has showcased local and regional music acts and artists in a festival that encourages you to brave the cold.
-This year’s lineup has not yet been announced, so keep your eye on the Brite Winter site for artist release information.
+Although winter can be particularly rough along Lake Erie, that hasn’t stopped Clevelanders from coming out each February to show their support for the arts and live music.
+Since 2010, Brite Winter (which has been moved to the city’s Waterloo Arts District this year) has showcased local and regional music acts and artists while encouraging attendees to brave the cold.
+Acts include seven-piece rock group Loconti, husband-and-wife duo Hooked Like Helen, and alternative pop artist Adam Paddock.

-Warm up your February at this annual, 21-and-over event behind Dock’s Beach House Restaurant that sets ablaze a 30-foot snowman made from wood and paper in a celebration of winter, complete with bands, food and drink.
-Leading up to the main event, shuttles ferry festivalgoers throughout Port Clinton, making stops at various local breweries and bars.
+Warm up your February at this annual 21-and-over event held behind Port Clinton’s Dock’s Beach House Restaurant.
+See a 25-foot snowman made from wood and paper set ablaze in a celebratory goodbye to winter, complete with bands, food and drinks.
+Leading up to the main event, shuttles ferry festivalgoers throughout Port Clinton, making stops at local breweries and bars.
 The night before Burning Snowman, bundle up and bring the kids out for Family Freeze, a free event with activities suitable for all ages.

 For more Ohio travel inspiration, sign up for our Ohio Magazine newsletters.